redbadger/awesome-badger/_posts/2020-10-12-writing-a-browser-based-webassembly-application-in-rust.md

 ### So, What Values are of Type `JsValue`?

 At the moment, the datatype `JsValue` is something of an untyped-type and does not exist as a specific datatype in Rust.
 The actual transfer of data between Rust and the JavaScript host environment happens in the generated JavaScript coding.

 Suffice it to say, when you call the exposed `porous_absorber` function from JavaScript, all you need to do is pass in a regular JavaScript object.
 Then, when the data arrives on the Rust side of the interface, you will receive a serialized JSON object as a text string.

 #### Handling Incoming JavaScript Data in Rust

 Upon arrival in the Rust function, the serialized JSON object must first be deserialized; however, this process usually happens in two steps:

-1. Deserialize the entire JSON string into a Rust struct whose fields are all of type `String`.
+1. Deserialize the entire JSON string into a Rust `struct` whose fields are all of type `String`.
-1. Then if necessary, parse the individual `String` values into the relevant Rust data type.
+1. Then if necessary, parse the individual `String` values into the relevant Rust datatype.

 In the case of the `porous_absorber` function, this receives the `wasm_arg_obj` parameter from JavaScript and passes it straight through to function `do_porous_absorber_device` which then does the following:

-1. First the JSON string is deserialized into a predefined struct whose fields are all of type `String`:
+1. First the JSON string is deserialized into a predefined `struct` whose fields are all of type `String`:

     ```rust
     #[derive(Deserialize)]